FelixofRivia/SNDatLHC_RTDQM/README.md

 ## Usage
 This project is meant to be used on ROOT files written by the SND@LHC data acquisition program, either online or stored locally.
 Each file contains a ROOT tree with up to $10^6$ events.
 Once the run number is selected, the program will try to read through all the corresponding files (in order).
+If real SND@LHC data is not available, please read [Run with event simulator](#run-with-event-simulator).

 The monitor can be called using